ghcjs/jsaddle/README.md

 ### JSStrings

 These are haskell `Text` type and so reside on the native side of the WebSocket.
-If you want to make avoid transferring large string values over the WebSocket use `toJSVal` to conevt it to a `JSVal`.
+If you want to make avoid transferring large string values over the WebSocket use `toJSVal` to convert it to a `JSVal`.

 ### Lazy Execution